FoalTS/foal/docs/README.md

 ## 1. Set up the Development Environment

-Before starting anything, you need to set up your development environment.
+To start a project you need to set up your development environment.

 First install [Node.Js and npm](https://nodejs.org/en/download/) if they are not already installed on your host.

-Then install the FoalTS command line interface `@foal/cli`.
+Then install the FoalTS generator.

 ```sh
 npm install -g yo generator-foal